-Judges will determine winners based primarily on how well your essay demonstrates:
+Judges from the Libraries will determine winners based primarily on how well your essay demonstrates:

-Katheryne (Kate) Willock generously funds this award.
+The late Katheryne (Kate) Willock generously endowed this award.
 Kate received her undergraduate degree from Arizona State University and taught a course in biology at the University of Arizona.
 She spent several years as Assistant Territorial Archaeologist in the US Virgin Islands and conducted archaeological fieldwork in the Dominican Republic, Puerto Rico, Vieques, the US Virgin Islands, the British Virgin Islands, Antigua, and the southwestern United States.
-Kate is an ardent supporter of the University Libraries and is vocal in championing the value the library brings to campus.
-She has been a Friend of the University Libraries since 2002.
+Kate was an ardent supporter of the University Libraries and was vocal in championing the value the library brings to campus.

 The award might affect your financial aid, so consult your financial aid advisor.